How To Create Your Own Code of Ethics (With Examples)

 My Personal Code of Ethics

-- *I am dedicated to continually improving myself.
-It’s important for me to reach toward virtuosity every day.
-I believe that living by my virtues will encourage me to be the ethical person I want to be.*
+I am dedicated to continually improving myself.
+It’s important for me to act with integrity every day.
+I believe that living by my virtues will encourage me to be the ethical person I want to be.

-- *I will keep my promises and honor my commitments.
-This includes promises to myself as well as my friends and family, and my professional life also deserves my commitment to integrity.
-During times when my obligations to myself, my job and society conflict with each other, I will refer to my moral compass to evaluate my commitments on a case-by-case basis.*
+I will keep my promises and honor my commitments.
+This includes promises to myself as well as my colleagues, friends and family.
+During times when my obligations to myself, my job and society conflict with each other, I will refer to my moral compass to evaluate my commitments on a case-by-case basis.

 Professional code of ethics example